-- Each embedded for function must end with a vertical bar |, as shown, to represent the end-of-function . - is recognized inside a defined key, even if that function key is overdefined - see Overdefining Anzio's Default Function Keys, page 53.
+➢ is recognized inside a defined key, even if that function key is overdefined - see Overdefining Anzio's Default Function Keys, page 56.

 You can also use the "wait for user entry" special character # in an embedded function inside a defined key.
 For example, if you wanted to enter a filename (instead of UPFILE, above):